Python Notebooks

 import mercury as mr

-text_input = mr.Text(label="What is your name?")
+text_input = mr.Text(label="Your name?")

 Check available widgets in docs